Proboscis

 A proboscis (/proʊˈbɒsɪs, -kɪs/) is an elongated appendage from the head of an animal, either a vertebrate or an invertebrate.
 In invertebrates, the term usually refers to tubular mouthparts used for feeding and sucking.
 In vertebrates, a proboscis is an elongated nose or snout.

 Etymology

 First attested in English in 1609 from Latin proboscis, the latinisation of the Ancient Greek προβοσκίς (proboskis), which comes from πρό (pro) 'forth, forward, before' + βόσκω (bosko), 'to feed, to nourish'.
 The plural as derived from the Greek is proboscides, but in English the plural form proboscises occurs frequently.

 Invertebrates

 The most common usage is to refer to the tubular feeding and sucking organ of certain invertebrates such as insects (e.g., moths, butterflies, and mosquitoes), worms (including Acanthocephala, proboscis worms) and gastropod molluscs.

+Mosquitoes

+Mosquitoes use their proboscis to suck up blood.
+Only the female mosquitoes take blood meals.
+Male proboscis are not strong enough to break human skin.
+Both female and male mosquitoes can feed on fruit and flower nectars.
+Their proboscis is sharp when examined on a molecular level; this feature has been used to research modifications to syringes and various medical equipment.